samlaubscher/Stellar-Drift-Game-M2/README.md

 * I ran audit testing using the DevTools Lighthouse feature.
 Using this I was able to correct some minor mistakes such as not includiong an HTML meta description element.

-  * This is on Desktop
+  * Audit testing on Desktop

 <div align="center">